bprb/exer.nvim/README.md

         auto_scroll = true,
         keymaps = {
-          stop_task = 's',        -- Use 's' instead of 'x' to stop tasks clear_completed = 'd',   -- Use 'd' to clear completed tasks close_ui = '<Esc>',     -- Use Escape to close UI toggle_auto_scroll = 'a' -- Keep default 'a' for auto-scroll }
+          stop_task = 's',        -- Use 's' instead of 'x' to stop tasks clear_task = 'c',       -- Use 'c' to clear current task clear_all_completed = 'C', -- Use 'C' to clear all completed tasks close_ui = '<Esc>',     -- Use Escape to close UI toggle_auto_scroll = 'a' -- Keep default 'a' for auto-scroll }